Automating-GIS-processes/site/source/lessons/L2/projections.rst

 Map projections
 ===============

-A map projection (or coordinate reference system, CRS) is a systematic transformation of the latitudes and longitudes into a plain surface.
+Coordinate reference systems (CRS) are important because the geometric shapes in a GeoDataFrame are simply a collection of coordinates in an arbitrary space.
+A CRS tells Python how those coordinates related to places on the Earth.
+A map projection (or a projected coordinate system) is a systematic transformation of the latitudes and longitudes into a plain surface where units are quite commonly represented as meters (instead of decimal degrees).

 As map projections of gis-layers are fairly often defined differently (i.e. they do not match), it is a common procedure to redefine the map projections to be identical in both layers.
-It is important that the layers have the same projection as it makes it possible to analyze the spatial relationships between layer, such as conduct the Point in Polygon spatial query (which we will try next).
+It is important that the layers have the same projection as it makes it possible to analyze the spatial relationships between layer, such as conduct the Point in Polygon spatial query.

 Luckily, defining and changing projections is easy in Geopandas.
 In this tutorial we will see how to retrieve the coordinate reference system information from the data, and how to change it.
 We will re-project a data file from